spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/trusted-boot.md

 Edge devices are often deployed in locations with minimal security and high traffic, such as restaurants and coffee shops, and are susceptible to physical attacks.
-If an attacker is able to inject malware into the Edge host through a physical attack, it has the potential to seriously compromise the security of your systems.
+If an attacker is able to inject malware into the Edge host through a physical attack, it has the potential to compromise the security of your operations.

 Trusted Boot allows you to be confident that all software that is allowed to operate on your Edge hosts is authenticated software verified through cryptographic signatures.
 In the event that an Edge device is lost or stolen, the TPM will not